 The consistency is of a thick balm which then turns into an oil like substance once you start working it into your skin.
 The balm feels so lightweight that you can rinse it off just like a wash off cleanser and don’t even need to wipe over with a flannel or cloth.
 Another welcomed change from the original.
 There are papaya enzymes in the formulation, which help to gently exfoliate the skin.
 Due to the gentle nature, it’s perfectly fine for daily use.

 The smell is…an acquired smell.
-For some, I’m not going to lie it will assault your senses.
-It smells like antiseptic or cough sweets (that would be the clove oil) and you can get a whiff of Eucalyptus in there too.
+OK I’m not going to lie it will actually assault your senses.
+It smells like really strong antiseptic or cough sweets (that would be the clove oil) and you can get a whiff of Eucalyptus in there too.
 Luckily, it doesn’t linger after you’ve washed it off, so it’s not too bad.

-With it being a gentle cleanser, I think it’s important to note that it’s exactly that.
+With Eve Lom Morning Time Cleanser being a gentle cleanser, I think it’s important to note that it’s exactly that.
 It doesn’t strip your face so naturally, it doesn’t remove all traces of makeup.
 It’s definitely amazing as part of a double cleanse though so don’t be disheartened.
 It’s gentle nature makes it a great choice for sensitive, combination, oily or problematic skin type.

 Would I recommend this product?
 If you have dry or very sensitive skin then this is definitely something worth investing in.

 Would I buy this product again?
-My skin is rarely extremely dry, and I like my face to feel squeaky clean because I wear full coverage foundation so I’m so not so sure I would.
-Perhaps after I’ve used it for longer I might change my mind though, as I do quite like it.
+My skin is rarely extremely dry, and I like my face to feel squeaky clean because I wear full coverage foundation on most days so I’m so not so sure I would.

 Purchase yours here.